Automated breathing metabolic simulator: History

 Respiratory researchers have long desired an accurate method of simulating the breathing and metabolic processes of a human in a laboratory setting.
 Simulators have become a vital resource for research institutes, regulatory centers, testing houses, and manufacturers due to their ability to generate reproducible data without the risk of direct human exposure to a tested device.
 Prior to the early 1980s, accurately simulating human breathing in a controlled and repetitive manner was not possible due to the lack of technological development and human knowledge of the respiratory system.

 With the first models of human respiration, basic Breathing Metabolic Simulators (BMS) were devised.
 These relied upon a manual pump that a technician would use to simulate human breathing.
 These BMS were criticized for testing inaccuracies which led to unexpected respiratory protective device risks.
-The first BMS was developed by U.S. Bureau of Mines in 1973.
+The first BMS was developed by the U.S. Bureau of Mines in 1973.
 The U.S. Bureau of Mines continued funding the development of BMS's until 1985, when funding stalled.
-These efforts led to a design that is currently used in parts of NIOSH-NPPTL and the U.S. Navy (Sinkule, 2013).
+These efforts led to a design that is currently used in parts of NIOSH-NPPTL and the U.S. Navy.

 The first BMS was designed under the following guidelines: